 The abundance of information available online, and the speed at which it is produced, means that the need for automated quality assessment will continue to grow.
 This dataset, and its application of quality assessment to vaccine-related content, aims to contribute to that research.

 The Analysis and Response Toolkit for Trust (ARTT) project is focused on helping people engage in trust-building ways when discussing vaccine efficacy and other topics online.
 In October 2022, Hacks/Hackers, the Paul G. Allen School of Computer Science & Engineering, and partner organizations received a new $5 million award from the National Science Foundation’s Convergence Accelerator.
 The award will support Phase II development of the Analysis and Response Toolkit for Trust (ARTT), a suite of expert-informed resources that are intended to provide guidance and encouragement to individuals and communities as they address contentious or difficult topics online.

-This article was originally published on the News Quality Initiative (NewsQ) website.
+This article was originally published on the News Quality Initiative (NewsQ) website on October 24, 2022.